leomastoras/role_model_engineer/README.md

 ## Done -

-* raise paragraph total count to 24 (the number of pure gold among other things)
+* raise paragraph total count to 24
+  - number of pure gold
+  - number of hypercube faces
+  - atomic number of Chromium element
+  - Hinduism Sharir (Tattvas)
+  - Numerology : a number of family, harmony, idealism, and companionship.
+There's a desire for long-term security.

 ---